 The City will respond to all written comments within fifteen (15) working days and state the reasons for the action taken on the proposal or view.
+During the HUD waiver period, public comments will be considered during the abbreviated public comment period.
 All comments that were not accepted will be attached to the final plan, amendment or performance evaluation, along with the reasons why they were not accepted.